potofuu/potofuu/README.md

 ####  👨‍💻 About Me:
 - I am a first year student at Georgia Tech, studying CS with threads(focus) in intelligence and media.
-- I am interested AI/machine learning, data science, and frontend development.
+- I am interested in AI/machine learning, data science, and frontend development.
 - In my free time, I enjoy playing tennis, practicing piano, and reading.